 About The Ride – Support Disabled Sports

-The Long Trail Century Ride is an event established through a partnership of Long Trail Brewery in Bridgewater Corners, Vermont Adaptive Ski and Sports, Killington Resort, the Lookout Tavern, and many local businesses in the Killington region.
+The Long Trail Century Ride is an event established through a partnership of Vermont Adaptive Ski and Sports and title sponsor Long Trail Brewery in Bridgewater Corners, plus Killington Resort, the Lookout Tavern, and many local businesses in the Killington region.
 The goal of the annual event is to enjoy the beauty of Vermont through cycling all while raising funds for the state’s largest nonprofit organization committed to providing sports and recreation to people with disabilities.

-NEW FOR 2017!
 Mountain Bike “Snowshed Session” at Killington Resort.
-Welcome mountain bikers to the LTCR2017!
-We’re excited to offer a Saturday morning mountain bike Snowshed Session at Killington’s Snowshed Trails.
-Killington will open the lift at 9 a.m. for LTCR2017 participants, one hour before public access, and mountain bikers are encouraged to set 5 and 10 lap goals.
+In 2017 we welcomed mountain bikers to the event through our partnership with Killington Resort.
+We’re excited to offer a Saturday morning mountain bike Snowshed Session at again this year at Killington’s Snowshed Trails.
+Killington will open the lift at 9 a.m. for LTCR2018 participants, one hour before public access, and mountain bikers are encouraged to set 5 and 10 lap goals.